 Let’s Celebrate Our Attendance!

-Well done to Year YRC, who achieved Best Whole School attendance this week with 99% attendance.
-They received their £5 reward voucher from Miss Oven after she announced it on our tannoy system on Friday afternoon.
+Well done to Year 6C, who achieved Best Whole School attendance this week with 98.3% attendance.
+They received their £5 reward voucher from Mr Uddin after he announced it on our tannoy system on Friday afternoon.

 This week’s Attendance Heroes were Sam in Reception and Sabha in Year 5, they attended school every day this week and were on time each day too.
 In our Achievement Assembly. both children were presented with a special certificate to celebrate their achievement.
 These children will also be entered into the prize draw at the end of the half- term, when Ryan for Vision Education comes to celebrate all of the Attendance Heroes achievements and we find out who wins the Race for Cake!

 Remember term time holidays dramatically affect our attendance.
 Please fit family holidays or trips home to see extended family in the school holidays only.